Wickremesinghe chosen Sri Lanka PM in effort to quell crisis

 “This decision has been taken totally disregarding the aspirations of the people who are protesting today.
 The protests can only get worse by this decision,” said the Rev. Omalpe Sobitha a senior Buddhist monk.

-Catholic Archbishop of Colombo Cardinal Malcolm Ranjith said for the country to move forward from its crisis, “we need a complete change of the system.”
+Catholic Archbishop of Colombo Cardinal Malcolm Ranjith said for the country to move forward from the crisis, “we need a complete change of the system.”

+Political analyst Ranga Jayasuriya said by appointing Wickremesinghe as prime minister, “President Gotabaya Rajapaksa did not put out the fire, but added fuel on it.”

+“People would be angrier with this snub of appointing a man who has no public support,” Jayasuriya tweeted.

 Sri Lanka is nearly bankrupt and has suspended repayments of $7 billion in foreign loans due this year.
 The IMF has said any short or long-term assistance depends on the outcome of talks with creditors on loan restructuring.
 Sri Lanka must repay about $25 billion in foreign loans by 2026 out of a current total foreign debt of $51 billion.